tlowrimore/mini_graph/README.md

 jane  = { name: 'Jane', likes: %w(cds parachutes corndogs living) }

 # Create a new undirected graph, with the 4 vertices: jim, john, jill, jane.
-friends = SimpleGraph.create(jim, john, jill, jane) do
+friends = MiniGraph.create(jim, john, jill, jane) do

   # create edges from jim, to john, jill and jane.
   edge from: jim,   to: [john, jill, jane]